Anglesey Central Railway: 1863–1876: Independent operation

-The 1866 Act also gave the Anglesey Central Railway (ACR) the right to authorise Dickson to lease or work the line, or to lease or sell the line to the LNWR.
+The Anglesey Central Railway Act 1866 also gave the Anglesey Central Railway (ACR) the right to authorise Dickson to lease or work the line, or to lease or sell the line to the LNWR.
 Dickson did indeed undertake to operate services.
 He requested permission from the LNWR to run services through to Bangor, but they refused, and passengers had to continue to change at Gaerwen.
 The act authorised a branch from Rhosgoch to Cemaes, but this was not built.
 The Fairlie engine Mountaineer was in use on the line in April 1866, but by October 1867 it was in use on the Neath and Brecon Railway, of which Dickson was also the contractor and whose traffic he was working.
 The Neath and Brecon's 0-6-0 Miers also operated on the ACR, under the name Anglesea.
 Neither of those engines was considered successful.

 The railway reaches Amlwch

 The final section to Amlwch was surveyed by the now Major Rich in January 1867.
 After remedial work, it opened to passengers throughout on 3 June 1867, although the first freight train to Amlwch was on 10 September 1866, according to Amlwch's first stationmaster, Mr O. Dew.

 The line had been built single track throughout, with the only run-around loop provided at Amlwch, meaning that trains could not pass each other.
 To ensure safe working, the Staff and Ticket system was used in three sections: Gaerwen-Llangefni, Llangefni-Llanerchymedd, and Llanerchymedd-Amlwch, using A and B configured staffs alternately.
 No turntable was built, as the intended Fairlie engines would not require one.
 When the LNWR provided engines, they used tank engines where possible, rather than an engine with a tender.

 Mona Mine, operating the copper works at Parys Mountain, switched from exporting ore by sea to by railway in 1865, two years before it reached Amlwch.
 Delivery prices per ton of ore were 25 shillings to London, 20 shillings to Birmingham, and 14 shillings and 2 pence to Liverpool, when carried from Gaerwen (by the LNWR).
 Carriage from Llangefni (then the terminus of the ACR) cost 2 shillings and sixpence more.

 The mines soon became uneconomic to operate and closed in 1871.
 Livestock, artificial fertiliser, and farm produce made up the majority of the remaining freight traffic.